akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ### 5. **Historical Density**
 - **Current:** Purveyance, escheat, Welsh campaign, Montfort ties—all historically accurate but potentially overwhelming.
 - **Film Adaptation:** Alan would advise trusting the audience but ensuring the stakes are always personal.
 Every historical detail should tie directly to character: Sir Guy’s pursuit of Stanwey, Harold’s royal favour, Henry’s succession anxiety.
-- **Action:** In dialogue, clarify that the king’s departure for Normandy means the queen is in charge—this is key for the Winchester court scenes.
+- **Action:** In dialogue, clarify that the king’s departure for Normandy means the queen is in charge—this is key for the Westminster court scenes.

 ---